12 Polite Habits Retail Store Employees Secretly Dislike, According to Old Navy Staffers

 Refolding or putting away clothing

-Shaming my company for making me work holidays
+Shaming the company for making them work holidays

 Joking about free merch